 - To circumvent the law, many Anglo colonists converted their slaves into indentured servants for life.
 Others simply called their slaves indentured servants without legally changing their status.
 Slaveholders wishing to enter Mexico would force their slaves to sign contracts claiming that the slaves owed money and would work to pay the debt.
 The low wages the slave would receive made repayment impossible, and the debt would be inherited

 - Texas outlawed this tactic in1832 by prohibiting worker contracts from lasting more than ten years.

-- By 1836, Americans had become the domiant population in Texas; there were 38,000 American settlers in Texas - settlers who held title to several huge land grants - and they owned approximately 5,000 slaves.
+- By 1836, Americans had become the dominant population in Texas; there were 38,000 American settlers and about 5,000 slaves, versus 7,000 Mexicans living in Texas.
+Additionally, the settlers held title to several huge land grants - grants that encompassed over half of the entire state of Texas.

 Third Cause - American refusal to submit to Mexican laws